akyrillidis/akyrillidis.github.io/_posts/2015-12-12-ALPS_partI.md

 ![Image](/public/ALPSdemoIfiles/ALPSdemoI140.png)

-It is obvious that much less number of coefficients are non-zero! (...and this holds generally for naturally images.)
+It is obvious that much less number of coefficients are non-zero! (...and this holds generally for natural images.)

 ```python
 from mpl_toolkits.mplot3d import Axes3D